 Anything flammable or combustible

 If you’re looking for ways to have a stress-free move, there are certain rules to be aware of.
 First, anything flammable or combustible will likely be on your moving company’s blacklist, warns relocation experts at Updater.com.
 Weed sprays, fertilizers, gardening chemicals, paints, detergents, and many common household cleaning supplies could potentially be hazards—think stifling hot moving truck in mid August carrying flammable material.
-Call your local township or county to learn how to recycle products—here are some great ideas for how to recycle just about anything.
+Call your local township or county to learn how to recycle products.
 But other weather conditions could wreak havoc on these types of materials as well, and are out of your movers’ control.
 Also, any type of liquid can leak, damaging other items in the truck.
 Here are some more tips for a stress-free move.

 Firearms and ammunition